The Fruitarian Diet: Is It Good or Bad For You?

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Fruits are packed with vitamins and anti-oxidants, including vitamin C and beta-carotene, and some existing research shows fruits can reduce the risk of cancer and other chronic diseases.
+Fruits are packed with natural sugar in the form of fructose and many vitamins and antioxidants, including vitamin C and beta-carotene.
+Some research even shows fruits can reduce the risk of cancer and other chronic diseases.

-Fruit-based diets can be very restrictive and can cause several problems.
+Fruit-based diets can be very restrictive and can cause several health problems: